hhelo/Insults/README.md

 [Source](src/) of insults, for a better planet.

 Some insults may possibly be mind shattering, _insulting_ (of course!) and/or inappropriate.
 Use with caution.
+They can be smart, they can be based off of real things people have said (praise humanity).

 Contributing
 ============